Approximate Release Date: April 13, 1993

 American Gladiator‘s desire to be just like the show also means it features the likenesses of your favorite (?) competitors on the title screen, and even includes short biographies for each person.
 Reading these bios are the most interesting part of the game!
 It’s humanizing to see that Blaze is working toward competing in track and field in the 1992 Olympics or that Gemini played professional football for ten years, but I could have gotten that information from Wikipedia.
 And you can’t even play as them in the game!

 The sad thing is that American Gladiators isn’t even bad enough to be memorable like the current champions Pit-Fighter and Race Drivin’.
-But at least those games have the clichéd train wreck quality that make them interesting to make fun of.
+But at least those games have the clichéd train wreck quality that makes them interesting to make fun of.
 This is just a badly designed and poorly conceived game.

 Tomorrow: Oops!
 I missed a game!
 So let’s take a time machine to 1992 and check out Rival Turf!